-The Company uses employment agreements in the Company's retention efforts for certain key executives and can, under appropriate circumstances, use them for recruiting purposes.
+The Company uses employment agreements and change in control agreements in the Company's retention efforts for certain key executives and can, under appropriate circumstances, use them for recruiting purposes.
 The Company has entered into long-term employment agreements with its five named executive officers: Todd M. Hornbeck, who serves as our President and Chief Executive Officer; Carl G. Annessa, who serves as our Executive Vice President and Chief Operating Officer; James O. Harp, Jr., who serves as our Executive Vice President and Chief Financial Officer; Samuel A. Giberga, who serves as our Executive Vice President, General Counsel and Chief Compliance Officer; and John S. Cook who serves as our Executive Vice President, Chief Commercial Officer and Chief Information Officer.
-Each long-term employment agreement has a current term expiring December 31, 2016.
+Each long-term employment agreement has a current term expiring December 31, 2018.
 The terms of each agreement automatically extend for an additional year every January 1, unless notice of termination is given before such date by the employee or us.
 Under the terms of our incentive compensation plan, and such employment agreements, the Chief Executive Officer and the other four named executive officers are entitled to payments and benefits upon the occurrence of specified events including termination of employment without cause and upon a change in control of the Company.

 In the case of each employment agreement, the terms of the termination and change in control arrangements were established through a process of arms-length negotiations between the Company and the applicable executive officer.
+The terms of the change in control agreements are substantially the same as the change in control provisions defined in the employment agreements discussed above except for the multiple regarding cash amounts received for salary and bonus and the time period for which medical and other insurance benefits would be provided after termination subsequent to a change in control.
 Several years ago, the compensation committee re-evaluated the terms of the employment agreements and determined to strengthen, and in the case of our Chief Executive Officer to add, provisions that restrict the ability of these individuals to compete with the Company following their termination of employment with the Company.
 In addition, the agreements were amended to add provisions that prohibit the solicitation of employees for a specified period following termination of employment and that enhance obligations concerning confidentiality of Company information.
 The foregoing restrictions were a significant factor considered by the compensation committee in agreeing to termination and change in control payments under the employment agreements.
 The age of our executives was also a factor in favor of our obtaining the foregoing restrictions in exchange for termination payments.
-All of our executive officers are of such an age that if terminated, will likely continue working.
+All of our executive officers are of such an age that if terminated, could likely continue working.
 It is also likely that any future employment would be with a competitor.
 Consequently, the compensation committee determined that it was in the Company's best interest to have obtained such enhanced restrictions in exchange for termination and change in control payment provisions and gross-up provisions for (a) income taxes, if any, payable with respect to extended medical benefits and for (b) excise taxes payable with respect to any excess payments under Section 280G of the Code and for (c) excise taxes and all other taxes with respect to any gross-up payments under (b).
 The employment agreements of Messrs.
 Giberga and Cook, entered into effective in June 2011 and January 2013, respectively, do not contain such gross-up provisions.